What is an alternator?

 - Abuse or misuse, such as driving off-road, towing beyond the rated capacity or unauthorized racing

-- Negligence, such as leaving the car unattended for months at a time or not sticking to the routine maintenance items listed in your owners manual
+- Negligence, such as leaving the car unattended for months or not sticking to the routine maintenance schedule

-Just be aware that extended warranties usually don’t cover preexisting conditions, so you’ll need to buy one before your car starts having problems if you want them covered.
+Just be aware that extended warranties usually don’t cover preexisting conditions, so you’ll need to buy a warranty before your car starts having problems if you want them covered.

 FAQ